The best day trips from Vancouver, British Columbia

 - It’s wise to book reservations for the ferry to and from Vancouver Island, especially over a holiday weekend.
 Here’s the list of holidays in BC.
 Check ferry schedule here.

-- Check the Vancouver weather forecast before you depart on your day trip from Vancouver.
+- Check the Vancouver weather forecast before your day trip from Vancouver.
 The weather in British Columbia can be unpredictable.

 Read more posts from British Columbia:

-- Things to do at Harrison Hot Springs with kids in the summer
+- Things to do at Harrison Hot Springs this summer

 - The Best Road Trip from Vancouver for first time visitors